modelhub-ai/modelhub-engine/docs/source/index.rst

 of medical applications.
 Modelhub highlights recent trends in deep learning applications, enables transfer learning approaches and promotes reproducible science.

-This documentation is still work-in-progress, bear with us while we are working to finish the implementation and documentation for a first official release.
-However, if you are a little patient and persistent, there should already be enough information here to run models and to contribute your own models to Modelhub.
-So feel free to explore the current status of modelhub contact us with questions and suggestions :)
+.. note::  This documentation should contain all essential technical information
+           about the Modelhub project and how to contribute models.
+It is, however, still work-in-progress, so possibly you need to be a little patient and persistent.
+If you find anything unclear, need help, or have suggestions, please feel free to contact us at "info at modelhub.ai"

 Contents:
 ---------